Best of Wine & Spirits in Hong Kong & Macau

 Macau's two best restaurants for wine are both on Stanley Ho's property.
 Robuchon a Galera is located at the older (30 years old but completely renovated) Hotel Lisboa.
 It is a Wine Spectator Grand Award winner (the first in China) with 3,350 wines on its list.

-Don Alfonso 1890 at the Grand Lisboa is hopeful of achieving the Grand Award soon.
-There are 3,500 wines with Château d'Yquem 1847 the most expensive, as well as the oldest, at US$60,000.
+The highest Michelin-rated restaurant in Southern Italy, Don Alfonso 1890, has come to the Grand Lisboa in Macau.
+There are over 8,200 labels of wine with Château d'Yquem 1847 the most expensive, as well as the oldest, at US$60,000.
 A Ramonet Le Montrachet 1983 is US$8,500.

 The 600 room Wynn Hotel Casino is two blocks from The Grand Lisboa and one from the MGM.
-My dinner was at Okada Japanese restaurant.
-I was there to interview Sachii Imamura, the Sake Sommelier (35 different Sakes carried), whose husband is the restaurants chef.
-They both came from Okada Wynn Las Vegas.

 The Wine Museum of Macau uses maps, texts, photos and videos to trace the history of wine.
 There are 1115 Portuguese and 28 Chinese different wine brands on display, with a Porto 1815 being the oldest.
+The Wine Museum is located next to the Macao Grand Prix Museum.

 The 15-hour return trip to the U.S. was a lot easier since it was all in daylight (a good tip).
 No sooner did I learn to say Ni Hao (knee how) which means hello, than was I saying Zai Jian (zay je-an)-- goodbye.